Summer Food Service Program (SFSP)

 There is a great need for the SFSP, particularly in those areas of the Commonwealth where many children are eligible for free or reduced price school meals.

-- Become a Sponsor
+Become a Sponsor

-- Operate a Summer Food Site
+Operate a Site

-- Volunteer to Help a Sponsor or Site
+- Volunteer to Help

-- If your organization cannot take on the responsibilities of a sponsor or a site, you can partner with a sponsor to provide activities that make summer fun, such as: Arts and Crafts, Mentoring, Dramatics, Computers, Tutoring, Kite Flying, Athletics, Games, Music, Reading, Coaching, Life Skills, Gardening, Cooking, Swimming, Entertainment,
+- If your organization cannot take on the responsibilities of a sponsor or a site, you can partner with a sponsor to provide activities that make summer fun, such as: Arts and Crafts, Mentoring, Dramatics, Computers, Tutoring, Kite Flying, Athletics, Games, Music, Reading, Coaching, Life Skills, Gardening, Cooking, Swimming, and Entertainment

 For more information about the Summer Food Service Program, becoming a sponsor, meal site, volunteering or vendor, contact:

-Phone: 1.800.331.0129 Ext.
-125 l Fax 717.783.6566
+Phone: 1.800.331.0129 l Fax 717.783.6566